Below I’ve reviewed the best termite killer for indoor and outdoor spaces. Luckily, the products are useful for both pre-and post-construction phases.

 Each colony is composed of individuals belonging to defined castes.
-Each caste has specific jobs or responsibilities to perform within the colony.
-Once an individual termite forms into a worker or soldier the process cannot be reversed.
+Each caste has specific jobs or responsibilities to perform within the territory.
+Once an individual termites form into a worker or soldier, the process cannot be reversed.

 – The Reproductive Caste: These are the Queen and King of the colony.
 The Queen termite, like the Queen Bee, is the only egg-laying individual.

 Alates must begin a colony in the ground.
 Alates cannot fly into your house and start a nest.
-Successful alates become the Queen and King of a new colony.
-One of the characteristics of the Alate caste is their ability to shed their wings after the swarming flight.
+Successful alates become the Queen and King of a new territory.
+One of the Alate caste characteristics s their ability to shed their wings after the swarming flight.

-It is often the presence of these gossamer-like wings caught in spider’s webs, littering the floor or floating on the top of the pool, that alert homeowners to an occurrence of a termite swarm in the previous night.
+It is often the presence of these gossamer-like wings caught in spider webs, littering the floor, or floating on the top of the pool, that alert homeowners to an occurrence of a termite swarm in the previous night.

-Swarming usually occurs in the late afternoon or early evening after a storm or heavy rain event, while the atmospheric humidity is high.
+Swarming usually occurs in the late afternoon or early evening after a storm or massive rain event, while the atmospheric humidity is high.

-– Supplementary Reproductive Caste: The Supplementary Reproductive caste, are produced by most species of termites and are potential alates.
+Supplementary Reproductive Caste: The Supplementary Reproductive caste is produced by most termites species and is potential alates.
 Supplementary are thought to be Queens and Kings in waiting.

-This replacement of reproductive castes members by supplementary caste members helps to explain how a termite colony can survive and grow for many decades.
+This replacement of reproductive caste members by supplementary caste members explains how a termite colony can survive and grow for decades.